31. Which state government has recently made Hindi a compulsory third language in all Marathi and English-medium schools?

 Recently, Union Home Minister and Minister of Cooperation Shri Amit Shah inaugurated the headquarters of the National Turmeric Board in Nizamabad, Telangana.
 Prime Minister Shri Narendra Modi fulfilled a 40-year-old demand of turmeric farmers, especially in Telangana, by creating the National Turmeric Board.
 The National Turmeric Board will help Nizamabad’s turmeric reach many countries in 3-4 years.
 It will remove middlemen and build a full chain for turmeric packaging, branding, marketing, and export.
 Turmeric is called a wonder drug for its anti-viral, anti-cancer, and anti-inflammatory qualities.

-40. Which state has become the first in India to adopt Tuberculosis (TB) death prediction model?
+37. Which state has become the first state in India to give agricultural status to livestock and poultry farming?

 [C] Gujarat